Askaniy/TrueColorTools/ReadMe.md

 The brightness scale is not strictly tied to physical quantities.
 Using the `albedo` key, you can indicate that the incoming spectrum is scaled and the brightness in the range 0 to 1 should be treated as reflectance.
 The scaling task can be left to the program by specifying a wavelength or filter for which the albedo is known.
 Optional internal standard is flux spectral density measured in W / (m² nm).

-For the visible range, there are two main types of albedo: geometric (or normal) and spherical one.
-The first albedo is for the observer between the light source and the object.
-It is usually brighter than the spherical, average albedo in all directions.
-If one of them was not specified in the database, TCT uses a theoretical model to convert one to the other for the appropriate brightness display mode.
+For the visible range, there are two main types of albedo: geometric (or normal) and spherical.
+Geometric albedo is coefficient of reflected light at the zero phase angle.
+It is usually brighter than the spherical, the ratio of all incident light to all reflected light.
+If one of them was not specified in the database or can't be computed from phase function, TCT uses a theoretical model to convert one into the other for the appropriate brightness display mode.
 If no albedo is specified, the object will not be displayed in albedo modes (exception: if there is a tag `star`).
-The `albedo` parameter indicates both at once, but it is not recommended.
+The `albedo` parameter indicates both albedos at once, but it is not recommended.

+Phase functions are now used to calculate the phase integral, which is used to convert between spherical and geometric albedo.
+The name and function parameters are written in the database as `['name', {param1: value1, ...}]`, each value can be numeric or a list of `[value, sd]`.
+The following phase functions are supported:
+- `HG`: requires `G` parameter.
+[Description paper](https://ui.adsabs.harvard.edu/abs/1989aste.conf..524B/abstract).
+- `HG1G2`: requires `G_1` and `G_2`.
+[Description paper](https://ui.adsabs.harvard.edu/abs/2010Icar..209..542M/abstract).

 It is assumed that all data is indicated in ascending wavelength order, and it is necessary to specify "white spectrum" for calibration if photometric system you use not determines it by equal-energy one by wavelengths ([this link](https://hst-docs.stsci.edu/acsdhb/chapter-5-acs-data-analysis/5-1-photometry#id-5.1Photometry-5.1.15.1.1PhotometricSystems,Units,andZeropoints) may help).
 Typically you need to specify `calib: 'AB'` when working with Sloan filters and `'Vega'` for all other cases.